InspiryThemes/medicalpress-doc/docs/services-page.md

 ![](images/pages/6.png)

 2. Select the appropriate page template for services.
-There are 3 templates for services page.
+There are 4 templates for services page.
-    1. 1 Columns Services Template
+    1. Services 1 Columns Template
-    2. 2 Columns Services Template
+    2. Services 2 Columns Template
-    3. 3 Columns Services Template
+    3. Services 3 Columns Template
+    4. Services 4 Columns Template
 ![](images/pages/7.png)

 3. **Publish** the page once it is ready.

-4. After publishing you need to add the newly created page in menu from **Dashboard** &raquo; **Appearance** &raquo; **Menus **
+4. After publishing you need to add the newly created page in menu from **Dashboard** &raquo; **Appearance** &raquo; **Menus**